valencik/mastersAPSC/documents/thesis/thesis.md

 $$ {#eq:ap-lift}

 %- Apriori-dedup.r
-Our analysis will make use of the Apriori algorithm implementation in the [`arules`](https://cran.r-project.org/web/packages/arules/index.html)@arules-manual @arules-article package in R.
 The `prepare-data.py` program generates three transaction lists for analysis in R.
 The R script `Apriori-dedup.r` takes an input file, output file, minimum support, and minimum confidence as command line arguments.
 The arules package provides facilities in helping prune duplicate rules, and rules that are subsets of other rules.